 Situated between metropolitan Adelaide and the Barossa, Gawler is experiencing rapid residential expansion on multiple fronts.
 Council selected Place Info to deliver forecasts that reflect local staging plans, infrastructure sequencing and development activity.
 Our forecasts integrate these elements, alongside regular developer updates, to show the emerging age structure, dwelling mix and migration flows in each release area.
 Results feed into open-space and infrastructure levies, and directly into long-term financial planning models and annual budgeting.

-As Western Australia's fastest growing council, Wanneroo drives growth in Perth’s northern corridor.
-With major precincts emerging across the region, the City needed forecasts that could adapt quickly to local plans and development insights.
-Place Info was chosen for our ability to integrate council inputs such as staging, structure plans and housing mix into detailed precinct forecasts.
-Combined with fast update cycles, often within hours or days, this ensures council always has current data to guide planning, infrastructure and advocacy across one of Australia’s most dynamic growth areas.
+As Western Australia’s fastest growing council, Wanneroo is driving growth across Perth’s northern corridor.
+With major precincts emerging across the region, the City needed forecasts that could adapt quickly to local plans and development trends.
+Place Info was chosen for our ability to integrate assumptions such as staging and housing mix into detailed precinct forecasts.
+With rapid update cycles, often within hours, Wanneroo now has up-to-date data to guide confident planning and advocacy across one of Australia’s most dynamic growth areas.

 Please get in contact with us if you are interested in a population and housing forecast.